daikman/leadership_report/README.md

 # Data visualisations for a report

-For my job, I wrote a report based on a survey sent to leaders of various companies.
+For my old job at Emerald Works, I wrote a report based on a survey sent to leaders of various companies.

 This is the source for the visualisations I made using `D3.js`.
 See and interect with them here: https://daikman.github.io/leadership_report